H4NM/WhoYouCalling/CallMapper/README.md

 # CallMapper
-CallMapper is a visualization solution for the output from WhoYouCalling.
-It offers a network graph with analytics of looking up domains and IP addresses against APIs, or via static links to websites such as [ipinfo.io](https://ipinfo.io/), [whois.com](https://www.whois.com/), [abuseipdb.com](https://www.abuseipdb.com/) and [virustotal.com](https://www.virustotal.com/).
-The choice to use python and javascript is due to simplicity and usability.
-Python offers flexible JSON processing and transparency, and can easily be modified by the end user, allowing for customization - such as adding your own REST API integrations.
-The Cytoscape javascript library is great in terms of customization and interaction with the visualized data.
+CallMapper offers a network graph with analytics of looking up domains and IP addresses against APIs, or via static links to websites such as [ipinfo.io](https://ipinfo.io/), [whois.com](https://www.whois.com/), [abuseipdb.com](https://www.abuseipdb.com/) and [virustotal.com](https://www.virustotal.com/).

 ## How it works:
-1. callmapper.py parses the JSON results file from WhoYouCalling and creates a data.json file in the same directory as the script.
-If the flag for API lookups is provided, the data in the data.json files are enriched with stored HTML.
+1. `callmapper.py` parses the JSON results file from WhoYouCalling and creates a `data.json` file in the same directory as the script.
+If the flag for API lookups is provided, the data in the `data.json` files are enriched with stored HTML.
-2. callmapper.py hosts a HTTP server in the same directory as the script at localhost port 8080 that serves the data.json and the index.html that uses `/js/cytoscape.min.js` and `/css/style.css`.
+2. `callmapper.py` hosts a HTTP server in the same directory as the script at localhost port 8080 that serves the data.json and the index.html that uses `/js/cytoscape.min.js` and `/css/style.css`.
 3. You can now view the visualization via http://127.0.0.1:8080 in a web browser

 ## Usage: